kalyntn97/tetrazoo/README.md

 ### License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-### Acknowledgments
+### Attributions
 Special thanks to the creators of Tetris for the inspiration.
 [Link to Tetris Guidelines](https://tetris.fandom.com/wiki/Tetris_Guideline)

 ### Next Steps

 ### Contact
-If you have any questions, suggestions, or just want to share your love for cute animals, feel free to contact us at tranhnnguyen13@gmail.com.
+If you have any questions, suggestions, or just want to share your love for cute animals, feel free to contact me at tranhnnguyen13@gmail.com.

 Enjoy playing Tetris!